-Our university and our softball program is committed to community engagement.
+Our university and our softball program are committed to community engagement.
 We work closely with the Special Olympics in the Fall, as the Pomona Valley Team utilizes our field.
 Our players have the opportunity to work closely with this incredible group of people!
 It is a win-win for all.
-We have also hosted Playing for Heroes these past two years to honor those military servicemen and -women who keep us safe worldwide.
+We have also hosted Playing for Heroes in recent years to honor those military servicemen and women who keep us safe worldwide.

 “The Way We Do Things Here”